-If you wish to access, edit or remove the profile information, change your password, close your account or request deletion of your personal data you can do it by logging in to your Sonos account or Sonos app or sending us an email to firstname.lastname@example.org.
+If you wish to access, edit or remove profile information, change your password, close your account or request deletion of your personal data, you can do it by logging in to your Sonos account or Sonos app or sending an email to firstname.lastname@example.org.
 If you cannot access certain personal information collected by Sonos via the Sonos account, the Sonos app or directly via the Sonos Product that you use, you can always contact us by sending an email to email@example.com.
-We will respond to any request to access or delete your personal data as soon as possible, but certainly within 30 days.
+We will respond to any request to access or delete your personal data as soon as possible but certainly within 30 days.

 Additional Usage Data